quantummaid/quantummaid-tutorials/basic-tutorial/README.md

-# QuantumMaid - Creating Your First Application
+# QuantumMaid - Creating your first application

 This tutorial will teach you how to create a basic QuantumMaid app.
 It covers:
 - Implementing a usecase